Booking an Appointment & Hours

-Aspen’s Youth Matters program provides individual support to youth 12-21 to help improve outcomes for youth around sense of belonging, self-esteem, self-confidence empowerment and identity.
-The support that Youth Matters staff provide is guided by goals and objectives identified by the youth.
+Trellis family & youth support services provides individual support to youth 12-21 to help improve outcomes for youth around sense of belonging, self-esteem, self-confidence empowerment and identity.
+The support that Trellis staff provide is guided by goals and objectives identified by the youth.
 Staff also connect youth to support services, resources or social groups to best meet their needs.
-Staff will be at James Fowler every Thursday.

 The CCIS Immigrant Youth Outreach Project provides settlement support for newcomer high school students.
 The Program Outreach Worker will be at the school every Tuesday during school hours to assist students with finding employment, life and career counseling, as well as general support and advocacy on the students behalf.
 Students will also learn about and be invited to the various program opportunities that are available at CCIS throughout the year.